-Unfortunately for Hume's claim, the principle of contradiction, by itself, can not do all the work.
-We need auxiliary tools to frame an hypothesis, and to determine whether a statement is in fact a contradiction.

-In the nineteenth and twentieth centuries, logicians following Frege developed a syntactic test for contradiction, by developing a formal language in which contradictions could be represented.
-A contradiction is any statement of the form $\alpha \bullet \neg \alpha$.
+Unfortunately for Hume's claim, the principle of contradiction by itself can not do all the work.
+We need auxiliary tools to frame hypotheses and to determine whether statements are contradictory.
+In the nineteenth and twentieth centuries, logicians following Frege developed a syntactic test for contradiction by developing a formal language in which contradictions could be represented.
+A contradiction is any statement of the form $\alpha \cdot \alpha$ .